DataEngineeringLabs/arrow2-convert/README.md

 The biggest disadvantage of not using Serde is for types in codebases that already implement serde traits.
 They will need to additionally reimplement the traits needed by this crate.
-If this starts to become an issue, then we can look into introducing a serde adapter to leverage those implementations.
 ## License

 Licensed under either of